lszymanski7/lszymanski7/README.md

 <!-- ABOUT ME -->
 ## 👋🏻 Hello GitHub!
-I became fascinated with programming a few years ago.
-Since then, I have had contact with many technologies and tools that are commonly used by programmers in their daily work.
-The experience gained helped me decide on the direction of further professional development.
+I became fascinated with programming several years ago.
+Since then, I have been exposed to many technologies and tools that are widely used by developers.
+The experience I gained helped me choose the direction of further professional development.
 I decided to focus mainly on web technologies.
-However, this doesn't mean that I limit myself to only one field of programming.
-My intellectual curiosity makes me love learning something new, thus developing my skills and broadening my horizons.
+It is designing and creating web applications that gives me the most satisfaction.

 Interests play an important role in my life, expressing my commitment to continuous improvement and professional development.
 I actively follow the latest events related to astronomy and various technologies.
 Moreover, in my free time I practice sports and travel, which allows me to maintain good physical and mental condition, thus providing energy for further work.